zapier/visual-builder/docs/_partners/faq.md

 ## Make Connecting New Accounts Easy

 Connecting to Zapier must be easy for the user.
 OAuth v2 is the preferred authentication scheme; otherwise, users must be able to easily retrieve or generate an API Key or other credentials themselves without needing support.
-Both authentication and test authentication requests should return actionable, user-friendly error messages to guide users in successfully connecting their account.
+Both authentication and test authentication requests should return actionable, user-friendly error messages to guide users in successfully connecting their accounts.

 ## Ensure Your Integration is Complete and Platform Consistent